Academic Affairs • 423.652.4737

 College-level courses completed outside the United States and recorded on official

 transcripts will be evaluated for transfer credit, provided that the institution where

 the courses were taken is accredited and a translated educational evaluation is provided.

-be sent in addition to the official documents.
-World Education Services is highly
+in addition to the official documents.
+World Education Services is highly recommended,

 Notarized copies and third-party attestations are not acceptable.
 Summary mark sheets